 Mastering Technique

 Technical efficiency creates confidence.
+You feel more capable when you:

 - Know how to approach an implement

-- Understand positioning and timing
+- Understand the positioning and timing

 - Can recover from mistakes mid-event

-Technique provides control.
+Technique gives you control.

 Progressive Exposure

-- Increasing weight over time
+- Increasing the weight over time

 - Training under fatigue